 Despite police espousal of "neighborhood watch" programs, few of us live in a world where watching one's neighbors is a practical mode of social control.
 Such close local observation is mostly found in pre-industrial societies, their remnants in rural and urban villages, and in specialized situations (Ostrom 1990).
-Urban houses are often vacant while single parent families are scattered about at various activities.
-Most friends and relatives live in other parts of the city, continent or globe (Wellman 1999).
+Urban houses are often vacant while families are scattered about at various activities.
+Most friends and relatives live in other parts of the city, continent or globe.
 Many coworkers are not collocated in the same spaces, and most shopkeepers do not know their customers personally.
 Surveillance is a manifestation of the industrial and post-industrial eras of large hierarchical organizations, efficiently employing technologies in neopanopticons of social control.
 Contemporary societies are best characterized as "networked societies" (Wellman 1999).
 Yet, rather than being embedded in single communities or work groups, individuals switch among multiple, partial communities and work teams.
-In such milieus, individuals are largely responsible for their own security and integrity.
 They are more likely to need sousveillance and coveillance, for they lack the protection of the village/community or hierarchical organization.
 In affording all people to be simultaneously master and subject of the gaze, wearable computing devices offer a new voice in the usually one-sided dialogue of surveillance.
 They suggest a way towards a self-empowering sousveillance for people as they traverse their multiple and complex networks.